SkanUJkod/SkanUJkod/tool-reports/sonarqube.md

 - **Developer Experience**:

-  Building the project went smoothly, and everything is supported by well-written documentation which is a huge advantage.
+  I did not encounter any major problems while writing the plugin itself — the documentation is well-structured and clearly explains how to work with the API and define custom rules.
 Any problems can be found on the [forum](https://community.sonarsource.com/)

+  However, I did run into some issues when building the plugin and integrating the scanner with the SonarQube server.
+These parts were less straightforward, especially when dealing with version compatibility and missing dependencies.

 - **Plugin Linking**:
   Plugins are dynamically loaded as JAR files at runtime.
 This dynamic linking means you can add or update plugins without recompiling the entire SonarQube server.